flightphp/skeleton/README.md

 * Point your virtual host document root to your new application's `public/` directory (apache webserver, nginx, etc).

+One additional thing you'll need to do is copy the `app/config/config_sample.php` file to `app/config/config.php` and update the values to be correct for your environment.

 To run the application in development, you can run these commands

 ```bash